Eli1771/dog-trainer/frontend/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:
+### `rake start`

+Run from the 'backend' directory.
+Runs full app with foreman in a development build.<br />
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+Client server is running on [http://localhost:3000](http://localhost:3000) and proxying requests to the Rails API on [http://localhost:3001](http://localhost:3001).
+Exit with ctr-c.

 ### `npm start`

-Runs the app in the development mode.<br />
+All npm commands run from the root directory Runs the client-side server in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.<br />